cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 - When CDAP Master is started, it will login using the configured keytab file and principal.

-**Note:** CDAP support for secure Hadoop clusters is limited to CDH 5.0 or higher and HDP 2.0 or higher
+**Note:** CDAP support for secure Hadoop clusters is limited to CDH 5.0 or higher and HDP 2.0 or higher.

 .. _install-ulimit: